 There are 2,000 published papers on Bartonella.
-Unfortunately most doctors are too busy keeping up with their practices and don’t have the time to research this obscure topic.
-Yet people continue to suffer with Bart because of misdiagnosis and continue to be referred out to specialists with no solid answers.
-Most people who are infected with Bart quickly tire from the run-around of doctor referrals.
-Discouraged, they usually seek out their own doctors through research and support groups online.
+Unfortunately most doctors are too busy keeping up with their practices and don’t have the time to research this obscure stealth infection.
+People continue to suffer with Bart because of misdiagnosis and practitioner ignorance only to be referred out to specialists with no solid answers.
+Most people who are infected become discouraged.
+They usually seek out their own doctors through research and support groups.

 The truth is most doctors aren’t very familiar with Bartonella.
 Aside from prescribing antibiotics; they don’t really know what to do with their patients after that.
-Patients who are infected usually go years without proper treatment support and their health slowly starts to decline.
-Many of these patients are labeled with chronic fatigue/fibromyalgia and are living with debilitating symptoms.
+Patients who are infected usually go years without proper post treatment support and their health slowly starts to decline.
+Many of these patients are labeled with chronic Lyme, chronic fatigue or fibromyalgia and are living with debilitating symptoms.

 How to identify Bartonella

-The thing is, although considered a stealth infection intelligently evading the immune system, Bart is not that smart because it is one of the few pathogens to leave clues (marks on your body).
+Although considered a stealth infection and intelligently evading the immune system, Bartonella is not that smart.
+It is one of the few pathogens that leaves clues (marks on your body).

 Testing for Bartonella

-Although testing may not be as accurate as we’d like, I’d highly recommend at least some basic tests that may show present infection.
-First start out with the typical antibody testing including IgG, IgM as well as the PCR testing, these can be quite valuable if they show up positive.
+Although testing may not be as accurate as we’d like, there are some basic tests that may show present infection.
+First, start out with the typical antibody testing including IgG, IgM as well as PCR testing.
+These tests can be quite valuable if they show up positive.
 Further testing can also be of value if the preceding tests are negative.
-For indirect indicator purposes VEGF, TNF-alpha, IL-1B, EBV levels, C3a, C4a and LPS can be helpful.
+For indirect indicator purposes; VEGF, TNF-alpha, IL-1B, EBV levels, C3a, C4a and LPS can be helpful.